cloudmesh/cloudmesh-mpi/doc/chapters/horovod.md

      startup vi prefernces (light background black color)
    * Explain how to copy content from windows/browser into gitbash shell
-   * explain  how we can set path variables from te shell via a commandline so that its preseved when we start a new gitbash
+   * explain  how we can set path variables from the shell via a commandline so that its preseved when we start a new gitbash
 7. In macOS zsh explain how to set a prompt that hat the ENV as prefix